 Stopping bleeding is good – preventing bleeding is better

-Most currently approved medicines for hemophilia are injected into a patient’s veins (intravenous, or IV) – at Catalyst, we believe that a clotting factor that could be injected just under the skin (subcutaneous, or SQ) would simplify the treatment, and enhance the lives of individuals with hemophilia.
+Currently, most approved medicines for hemophilia are injected into a patient’s veins (intravenous, or IV).
+At Catalyst, we believe injecting a clotting factor just under the skin (subcutaneous) increases the duration that the factor is present in the circulation and would simplify the treatment and enhance the lives of individuals with hemophilia.

 Hemophilia is a rare but serious bleeding disorder

 Hemophilia results from a genetic or acquired deficiency of a protein required for normal blood coagulation.
 Individuals with hemophilia suffer from bleeding episodes and substantially prolonged bleeding times that can become limb- or life-threatening following trauma or spontaneously.
 In cases of severe hemophilia, spontaneous bleeding into muscles or joints is frequent and often results in permanent, disabling joint damage.

 Individuals with hemophilia are currently treated with replacement therapy of key coagulation proteins, Factor VIII for Hemophilia A or Factor IX for Hemophilia B. A potential complication for individuals with hemophilia receiving factor replacement therapy is the production of antibodies against the replacement factor, also called inhibitors.
 The overall prevalence of inhibitor formation is up to 30 percent in individuals with hemophilia A and up to 5 percent in individuals with hemophilia B.